History of Rochester, New York: The 20th century

-The turn of the century found Rochester a thriving and comfortable city.
-Although the nursery business was waning, some of that land had been converted into desirable residential districts along East Avenue, Park Avenue, and off Mount Hope Avenue near Highland Park.
-In 1901, a devastating fire killed 31 at the Rochester Orphan Asylum, and it moved across town from Hubbell Park to Pinnacle.
+At the turn of the 20th century, Rochester was a prosperous manufacturing city.
+Although the nursery business was declining, some former nursery land had been developed into residential districts along East Avenue, Park Avenue, and near Highland Park off Mount Hope Avenue.
+In 1901, a fire at the Rochester Orphan Asylum killed 31 people, and the institution was relocated from Hubbell Park to Pinnacle Hill.

-Because of the highly skilled labor force Rochester enjoyed, the city became a significant industrial contributor to the World War II effort, while the farms and fields surrounding Rochester provided food for the troops as well as the home front.
-To recognize specialized professional nature of its programs, in 1944, the Rochester Athenaeum and Mechanics Institute changed its name to The Rochester Institute of Technology.
+Rochester's skilled labor force made the city a significant industrial contributor to the World War II effort, while surrounding farms provided food for both military and civilian populations.
+In 1944, the Rochester Athenaeum and Mechanics Institute changed its name to The Rochester Institute of Technology to reflect the specialized professional nature of its programs.

-In 1904, R. T. French sent prepared mustard to the St. Louis World's Fair, where it was paired with another innovation — the hot dog — and became a hit.
+In 1904, R. T. French introduced prepared mustard at the St. Louis World's Fair, where it was paired with the hot dog.

-In the early 1900s, both George Eastman and Andrew Carnegie gave substantial sums to the University of Rochester.
-Eastman also donated the funds to establish the Eastman Dental Dispensary.
-In 1908, Francis Baker donated 120 acres (0.5 km^{2}) for Genesee Valley Park, and Durand-Eastman Park opens, a gift of Henry Durand and George Eastman.
+In the early 1900s, both George Eastman and Andrew Carnegie made substantial donations to the University of Rochester.
+Eastman also funded the establishment of the Eastman Dental Dispensary.
+In 1908, Francis Baker donated 120 acres (0.5 km^{2}) for Genesee Valley Park, and Durand-Eastman Park opened, a gift of Henry Durand and George Eastman.

-In 1913, the Memorial Art Gallery on the University of Rochester's Prince Street Campus was founded.
-It was the gift of Emily Sibley Watson as a memorial to her son, architect James Averell.
+In 1913, the Memorial Art Gallery on the University of Rochester's Prince Street Campus was founded as a gift from Emily Sibley Watson in memory of her son, architect James Averell.
 In 1918, the Erie Canal through Rochester was closed and abandoned after the Barge Canal opened, transiting Rochester through Genesee Valley Park.
-The Court Street Dam was also built in 1918 to raise the level of the river to that of the Barge Canal so no aqueduct or locks are necessary, but in so doing the Upper Falls and the Castelton Rapids were obliterated.
+The Court Street Dam was also built in 1918 to raise the river level to that of the Barge Canal, eliminating the need for an aqueduct or locks but submerging the Upper Falls and the Castelton Rapids.